- No change of conditions apply

 The most popular canoe trip is the 3 day paddle from Moleside to Nelson.
 If travelling downstream, the last day of canoeing near Nelson can be affected by incoming tides and winds, which may slow progress.
 The section of the river from Dartmoor to Pines Landing can be difficult at times due to low water and snags.

 Camping is available to all boat users on the river.
 There are seven designated campsites for canoeists located beside the Glenelg River among eucalypt forest.
 There is no vehicle access.
-However a number of other campsites and picnic areas provide more opportunities for canoe launching or retrieval.
+However a number of other camping and picnic areas provide more opportunities for canoe launching or retrieval.

-The seven designated campsites are:
+The seven designated camping areas are:

 Facilities for all camping areas